Issier/PantryParserAPI/README.md

 ### GET: /recipes
 Returns all recipes in current Cookbook

-## GET: /recipes?ingredients={list}
+### GET: /recipes?ingredients={list}
-Returns recipes matching the provided ingredients where list is a comma seperated list of ingredients
+Returns recipes matching the provided ingredients where list is a comma seperated list of ingredients.
+Return values are grouped by number of matching ingredients

 ### POST: /recipes/add
 Stores recipe provided in POST body